jidongxiao/CSCI1200-DataStructures/lectures/15_maps_I/README.md

 Given an integer array nums and an integer k, return true if there are two distinct indices i and j in the array such that nums[i] == nums[j] and abs(i - j) <= k.

-We have the solution below, and the cpp file is also here: [containsNearbyDuplicate.cpp](containsNearbyDuplicate.cpp)
+We have the solution below.

 ```cpp
 #include <iostream>